-Perhaps you’re a conscientious person by nature and pay attention to every single detail in everything you do, especially when you’re filling your vape tank.
+Perhaps you’re a and pay attention to every single detail in everything you do, especially when you’re filling your vape tank.
 If you’re like that, this part of the text isn’t for you.

 But, if you don’t care much about how you’re filling your vaporizer with vape juice just as long as you fill it, you might be the reason there are leaks.

 Depending on the type of vaporizer and tank you have, you might not have a lot of room for vape juice.
 So, it’s possible you’re overfilling the tank and allowing it to seep through the airflow hole and into the coil.

 So, try to fill the tank only halfway up and see whether your vape juice is still leaking.
 If not – good.
 If yes – check out the following tips.

 If the O-rings, coils, tanks, and mouthpiece aren’t tightly sealed, the chances are that you’ll be dealing with leaks every time you press the power button.

-Mistakes like cross-threading the top cap, loosely screwing on the coils, and more will result in bulk vape juice leaking.
+Mistakes like cross-threading the top cap, loosely screwing on the coils, and more will result in leaking.

 Always double-check if you’ve tightly sealed everything, but don’t be too aggressive when you’re putting your vaporizer together.
 If you tighten your vaporizer too much, you risk damaging the more sensitive parts like the O-rings.
 Firm yet gentle is the way to go.

 If there’s vape juice inside the chimney (the small tube that goes through the tank and into the mouthpiece), you’ll likely hear a lot of gurgling sounds and experience vape juice spitting.

 It’s an easy fix.
-All you need is a little bit of paper towel to soak in the excess juice.
+All you need is a little bit of a paper towel to soak in the excess juice.
 Leave the chimney to air dry, then try vaping again.
 You should have a smooth and uninterrupted vaping experience.